 Availability and selling prices of vegetable and animal oils and fats have a determining influence on the use of these commodities, including in biodiesel fuel production.
 Rapeseed oil is the primary feedstock source for biodiesel production in the European Union, but its share dwindles.
-In 2017 it fell to 44 per cent, from 48 per cent in 2016.
-Growing competition from low-price feedstocks from overseas combined with scarce and therefore expensive rapeseed oil resulted in declining market shares for EU sourced oilseed crop.
-More specifically, the share of palm oil from Southeast Asia in EU biodiesel production rose to 29 per cent.
-In countries such as Italy, Spain and the Netherlands, imported palm oil is the number one feedstock in biodiesel fuel production, whereas in Germany and France, the prime feedstock is rapeseed oil.
-By contrast, the use of used cooking oil has only seen a marginal increase, despite continued political demand for this.
+In 2018 it fell to 41 per cent, from 48 per cent in 2016.
+On the other hand, the use of used cooking oil has increased dramatically as policy continues to promote its use.
 In the EU, with the exception of Germany, biofuels from waste and residues count double towards national quota obligations (in terms of energy), the purpose being to increase the percentage of renewable energy used in the transport sector to 10 per cent by 2020.
 This requirement is binding on all member states.

-Rapeseed oil, the no. 1 biodiesel feedstock, in slight decline
+By contrast, competition from low-price feedstocks from overseas did not increase in 2018, remaining at 29 per cent.
+In countries such as Italy, Spain and the Netherlands, imported palm oil is the number one feedstock in biodiesel fuel production, whereas in Germany and France, the prime feedstock is rapeseed oil.
+However, it must be noted that the statistical basis for the share of feedstock is very different depending on the "source" and cannot be adopted uncritically.
+The new version of the Renewable Energies Directive (2018/2001/EU) will tighten and specify the reporting and documentation requirements.
+There is no absolute or official data on the share of feedstock of biofuels consumed in the EU.